infrafast/piwebpool/README.md

 already used for other need.
 In case you have issues with dependencies and packages, please refer to the list below in this document so you can fix manually.

-The application default directory is a folder having the same name as the git repository to be cloned in apache html folder, listening on 80
+The application default directory is a folder having the git repository name in apache html folder

 1) cd /var/www/html
    sudo git clone git@bitbucket.org:infrafast/piwebpool.git